Trump, talked out of announcing a 2024 bid for now, settles on a wink-and-nod unofficial candidacy

 Among some Republicans, another Trump bid is cause for concern.
 Public polling has consistently shown him struggling to break 45 percent approval across the country, while internal GOP polling this year has found support for his candidacy hovering around 40 percent.
 His toxic brand continues to turn off voters in the suburbs, according to strategists in battleground states.
 He faces a litany of other headaches, including investigations into his businesses in New York, and a probe into his role in the deadly Jan.
 6 Capitol insurrection.

 Many of the party’s top donors have privately told strategists and party leaders they want a nominee other than Trump, according to four strategists and officials.
 Part of the discussion inside the party has focused not on Trump’s overall popularity, but on whether he might have trouble convincing Republicans in 2024 that he is best suited to be the party’s nominee for the third time.
-Biden received 7 million more votes in the last election than Trump, who also earned 2.9 million votes less than Hillary Clinton in 2016.
+Joe Biden received 7 million more votes in the last election than Trump, who also earned 2.9 million votes less than Hillary Clinton in 2016.

-“He has a deep and committed loyal base,” said Bob Vander Plaats, the CEO of The FAMiLY LEADER, an Iowa-based Christian group that has been hosting potential candidates.
+“He has a deep and committed loyal base,” said Bob Vander Plaats, CEO of the Family Leader, an Iowa-based Christian group that has been hosting potential candidates.
 “But even in that deep and committed loyal base, there are many who don’t think Trump should run again.”

 Trump is aware of his challenges, advisers say.
 In a meeting just before the November election, he was shown polling that suggested his policies were popular — even as he was trailing.
 Trump, in a surprisingly self-deprecating move, people familiar with the meeting said, jokingly conceded the problem was him.

 Despite Trump’s interest in the 2024 race, a large and varied group of potential presidential candidates has begun to test the waters themselves.
-Pence has been working with Chip Saltsman, the strategist who led former Arkansas Gov. Mike Huckabee to victory in the 2008 Iowa caucuses.
-Pence has already visited Iowa, joining former Secretary of State Mike Pompeo and a gaggle of Republican senators, like Tim Scott (S.C.), Tom Cotton (Ark.), Ted Cruz (Tex.) and Marco Rubio (Fla.).
-Sen. Rick Scott (Fla.), chair of the National Republican Senatorial Committee, will return to the state in the coming weeks for an address at the Polk County Republican Party gathering in Des Moines, according to a person familiar with the plans.
+Pence has been working with Chip Saltsman, the strategist who led former Arkansas governor Mike Huckabee to victory in the 2008 Iowa caucuses.
+Pence has already visited Iowa, joining former secretary of state Mike Pompeo and a gaggle of Republican senators, such as Tim Scott (S.C.), Tom Cotton (Ark.), Ted Cruz (Tex.) and Marco Rubio (Fla.).
+Sen. Rick Scott (Fla.), chairman of the National Republican Senatorial Committee, will return to the state in the coming weeks for an address at the Polk County Republican Party gathering in Des Moines, according to a person familiar with the plans.

 Pompeo has traveled throughout early states, quietly fundraising and campaigning with state candidates.